AvniFatehpuria/storybuilding/README.md

 This project asumes you have a server with PHP support, and a MySQL database 'storybuilding' with two tables, 'nouns' and 'sentences'.
 Both tables should have one column each named 'entry' of type text.

 I used XAMPP to set up a local HTTP Apache server and MySQL, which was a very straightforward and quick way (but not the only way) to get up and running.
-If you want to do that, just set up the db and move this entire repository to XAMPP/htdocs
+If you want to do that, just set up the storybuilding db and move this entire repository to XAMPP/htdocs